kyma-project/telemetry-manager/docs/user/resources/03-logparser.md

 <!-- TABLE-START -->
 ### LogParser.telemetry.kyma-project.io/v1alpha1

->**CAUTION**: The LogParser API is deprecated, use logging in JSON format instead and leverage the JSON parsing feature of the LogPipeline
+>**CAUTION**: The LogParser API is deprecated.
+Instead, log in JSON format and use the JSON parsing feature of the LogPipeline

 **Spec:**